 Social Security Disability Conditions

 3. Be found disabled by the Social Security Administration

-What conditions qualify as a disability to Social Security?
+What conditions qualify as a disability for Social Security?

-What qualifies as a disability for Social Security's purposes varies based on severity.
+What qualifies as a disability for Social Security purposes varies by severity.
 Severity is key, not the name of your disease.
 While having an impairment on the Compassionate Allowance List can qualify you quickly, most people (fortunately) do not have impairments on that list.

-Over the years, we have written blogs about different diseases and disability benefits.
-While we can not guarantee how SSA will evaluate your case, these blogs represent some of the clients that our firm has represented over the years.
+Over the years, we have written blog posts on various diseases and disability benefits.
+While we cannot guarantee how SSA will evaluate your case, these blogs feature some of the clients our firm has represented over the years.

+Social Security Disability Conditions